SimpleNexus/notabee/README.md

 ## Caleb's Notes

 ### "Your Assignment" Section
+- I had to run `bundle install` before I could run any other Ruby commands, that's why I moved it up in the order of the list above.
 - I love that this tech stack mirrors our own.
 I feel like it has a two-way benefit, both helping us identify developers that can hit the ground running while also providing a sneak peek so new developers will already know their way around a little.
 - When adding the "created_at" attribute, I was stuck on using "created_at" instead of "createdAt" in the front-end for an embarrassingly long time :) (okay not that long, maybe 7 minutes).
 The Graphiql playground helped me solve this almost immediately - that feature is really nice.
 - This was very fun to work on!
 Feels like it flexes some great muscles - reading through and understanding a codebase, modeling new code after existing patterns, basic web development skills.
 Step 1 wasn't bad at all, Step 2 was just a matter of finding where the data is ordered in the back-end and switching it.
 Step 3 was a lot more intense and I hit a roadblock or two, but I think it was within a healthy limit.